godotengine/godot-docs/tutorials/shaders/compute_shaders.rst

 These two lines communicate two things:

  1. The following code is a compute shader.
-This is a godot specific hint that is needed for the editor to properly import the shader file.
+This is a Godot-specific hint that is needed for the editor to properly import the shader file.
  2. The code is using GLSL version 450.

-For your custom compute shaders you should never have to change these two lines.
+For your custom compute shaders, you should never have to change these two lines.

 .. code-block:: glsl

     // Invocations in the (x, y, z) dimension layout(local_size_x = 2, local_size_y = 1, local_size_z = 1) in;

-Next we communicate the number of invocations to be used in each workgroup.
+Next, we communicate the number of invocations to be used in each workgroup.
 Invocations are instances of the shader that are running within the same workgroup.
 When we launch a compute shader from the CPU, we tell it how many workgroups to run.
 Workgroups run in parellel to each other.
 While running one workgroup, you cannot access information in another workgroup.
-Invocations in the same workgroup however, can have some limited access to other invocations.
+However, invocations in the same workgroup can have some limited access to other invocations.

 Think about workgroups and invocations as a giant nested ``for`` loop.